 A Boater’s Guide to Hurricanes & Severe Weather Preparation

-As most of you are aware there is a tropical system Hurricane Irma that will be impacting Florida in the next couple of days, and may impact our weather here in Georgia this weekend at least to some extent.
+As most of you are aware there is Hurricane Florence will be impacting the East Coast Starting Thursday evening and could last a week or more.
+They are predicting that Georgia may also be impacted this weekend to some extent.
 It’s better to be safe than sorry, therefore we urge our boaters take appropriate precautions which include:

 - Stow away all gear that can fly away in winds (tubes, paddle boards, etc.)

 - Tie-down, move inside, or remove loose furniture, coolers, water toys, and other items which could become wind-borne and damage your boat or your neighbors’ or could blow overboard

 - Deploy extra lines and fenders with at least 6 heavy lines (one at each corner plus two spring lines) securing the boat in all directions and more on larger boats